 Lake Powell has many more treasures, some of them easily accessible.
 Horseshoe Bend is a beautiful horseshoe-shaped meander of the Colorado River.
 The contrast between the emerald green of the Colorado River, which flows 340 meters below, and orange cliffs above is magnificent.
 The site is accessible from U.S. Route 89 via a 1.5-mile hike round trip.
-Rainbow Bridge National Monument is another natural wonder in Southern Utah.
+Rainbow Bridge National Monument is another natural wonder in Southern Utah, a State of Western USA.
 It is also easily accessible from Page, Arizona via a boat ride and a short walk.
 Rainbow Bridge is described as the world’s highest natural bridge.
 The explorer John Wetherill discovered this natural wonder in 1909.
 The span of the bridge is usually given as 275 feet, but recently, using new technology, the span was measured at 234 feet, 42 feet thick and a width of 33 feet at the top.
 It is a sacred site for the Navajo Indians calling the bridge “Nonezoshe” or rainbow turned to stone; therefore, it is forbidden to walk under the bridge…

 Finally, the overview would be incomplete without a visit to the White House… Was the White House relocated from Washington D.C. to Northern Arizona ?
 Have we slipped into a new dimension thanks to Mr. Quinn Mallory ?
 No, of course not, the White House is a campground located in Paria Canyon/Vermillion Cliffs Wilderness situated 30 miles West of Page, Arizona, on Highway 89.
 The waves of rock in red and white, or rather white and red are amazing.
 The rock formation has soft curves, rounded shapes, forming domes reminiscent of the shape of the Capitol.
 These white, pink and red waves evoke a figurative composition with harmony in color.
 Around the corner, before reaching the river bed–almost dry at this time of the year–we recognize a familiar face carved in stone.
 The mountain trails offer a magnificent spectrum of red, pink, salmon, orange, and white.
 We are continually tempted to take a photograph to immortalize the scenery surrounding us.